Mega Millions madness puts Americans' love for dreaming big on display

-Millions have lined up across the country for their chance to strike it rich in Friday night's historic $970 million Mega Millions jackpot.
+Millions have lined up across the country for their chance to strike it rich in Friday night's historic $1 billion Mega Millions jackpot.
 However, CBS News business analyst Jill Schlesinger points out some people don't necessarily play to win.

 "They just want to take a moment out of their day to consider how to dream big," Schlesinger said.
 And Americans love doing just that.